stupa-hh/website/README.md

 # Usage

-Used only for bugtracking and feature wishes.
-No actual code will be found here (for the time being).
+## Issues
+This repository is used for bugtracking and feature requests of both the stupa-hh.de website as well as the statistics website.

+## Code
+You can find the code for the statistics website (using Python Django) under stupahh_statistics.